Though he may fall, he shall not be utterly cast down, for the Lord upholds him with his hand. Psalm 37:24

 Moses Consecrates Aaron and his Sons

-1 The Lord spoke to Moses, saying, 2 “Take Aaron and his sons with him, and the garments, and the anointing oil, and the bull of the sin offering, and the two rams, and the basket of unleavened bread; 3 and assemble all the congregation at the door of the Tent of Meeting.”
+1 The Lord spoke to Moses, saying, 2 “Take Aaron and his sons with him, and the garments, the anointing oil, the bull of the sin offering, the two rams, and the basket of unleavened bread, 3 and assemble the entire congregation at the door of the Tent of Meeting.”

 4 Moses did as the Lord commanded him, and the congregation was assembled at the door of the Tent of Meeting.
 5 Moses said to the congregation, “This is what the Lord has commanded to be done.”

 6 Moses brought Aaron and his sons, and washed them with water.
-7 He put the tunic on him, tied the sash on him, clothed him with the robe, put the ephod on him, and he tied the skillfully woven band of the ephod on him and fastened it to him with it.
+7 He put the tunic on him, tied the sash on him, clothed him with the robe, put the ephod on him, and tied the skillfully woven band of the ephod on him, fastening it to him with it.
 8 He placed the breastplate on him.
 He put the Urim and Thummim in the breastplate.
 9 He set the turban on his head.
 He set the golden plate, the holy crown, on the front of the turban, as the Lord commanded Moses.